All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Allergic Reactions

-True allergic reactions to Thymosin Alpha-1 are extremely rare but cannot be entirely ruled out.
+True allergic reactions to Thymosin Alpha-1 are extremely rare but can't be entirely ruled out.
 As with any injectable compound, anaphylaxis is a theoretical possibility.
 Patients with a known history of allergy to thymic peptides should avoid Ta1.

 How Side Effects Compare to Other Immune Therapies

 Compared to other immune-modulating therapies, Thymosin Alpha-1 has a notably milder side effect profile.
 Interferon-alpha, commonly used for hepatitis and certain cancers, frequently causes significant flu-like symptoms, depression, and hematological changes.
 Interleukin-2 therapy can produce severe capillary leak syndrome and organ toxicity.
-Ta1 has not been associated with any of these severe adverse effects in published research.
+Ta1 hasn't been associated with any of these severe adverse effects in published research.

 This favorable comparison is one of the reasons Ta1 has been studied as a combination therapy with interferon, as it may allow for lower interferon doses while maintaining or improving efficacy.